raspberrypilearning/cd-dice-roller/en/step_8.md

     }
 ```

 The last three lines are used to clear the float property that I introduced in my CSS class `.textDice`.
-If you are not using it you might not these.
+If you are not using it, you might not these!

 --- /hint ---

 --- hint ---

-Finally introduce another way to collect input from the user for the how many sides they would like their dice to have.
+Finally, introduce another way to collect input from the user to query how many sides they would like their dice to have.
 You could use a select box or another input with the property `type="number"`.

 ```html
 <div id="controller">